What to Pack for Inpatient Rehabilitation

 - As much as possible, we encourage items from home that represent a person’s personality prior to injury.
 It may not be necessary to purchase many new items.

 The above items allow us to appreciate the value of physical appearance to a person’s dignity.
 It is important to us to allow a person to change out of a hospital gown during the daytime hours– as often as medically-able.
 This is one step to restoring a person’s sense of wellbeing after injury.

 What should a patient NOT bring?

-- Do not bring large sums of money, jewelry or valuables.
+- Large sums of money, jewelry or valuables.

 Are laundry services available?